19hours/sg-statutes/Acts/Building and Construction Industry Security of Payment Act.md

 (b) if there exists such circumstances as may be prescribed.

+(3) A person to whom an adjudication application has been referred by the authorised nominating body under section 14, 14A, 18 or 18A, and who —

-(3) A person who is in any way, whether directly or indirectly, interested in any contract or other matter which relates to an adjudication application referred to him by the authorised nominating body under section 14 or 18 shall immediately disclose the nature of his interest to the authorised nominating body.
+(a) is or becomes interested in any way, whether directly or indirectly, in any contract or other matter that relates to the adjudication application; or

+(b) is or becomes aware that he —

+(i) does not meet the eligibility criteria in subsection (1); or

+(ii) is not eligible to be an adjudicator in relation to a contract for any reason mentioned in subsection (2)(a) or (b),

+must immediately disclose the nature of his interest, the nature of his ineligibility or the reason for which he is not eligible (as the case may be) to the authorised nominating body.

+[Act 47 of 2018 wef 15/12/2019]

 ### Costs of adjudication proceedings